RasaHQ/rasa/docs/docs/reference/rasa/nlu/classifiers/diet_classifier.md

  | process(message: Message, **kwargs: Any) -> None
 ```

-Return the most likely label and its similarity to the input.
+Augments the message with intents, entities, and diagnostic data.

 #### persist